Heritage Tree Plaques & Competition

 To celebrate the 135th anniversary of the 1886 founding of Hyattsville, the Tree Board and City Council invite residents to identify trees on their property that were likely growing when Christopher Clark Hyatt began incorporating our city.

 Citizens who have a Heritage Tree can apply to receive a commemorative plaque!
 Send an email to email@example.com with your address, tree variety, and it's circumference.
 A member of the Tree Board will contact you to come verify the information.
 Submissions accepted until April 30, 2021.

 How do you know if you have a Heritage Tree?
 Measure the tree's circumference at 4.5 feet above ground.
 Check your measurement against the chart below:

-One essay and one art project will each be selected to receive a $150 prize!
+One written entry and one artwork will each be selected to receive a $150 prize!

 Submissions will be accepted between March 1 - April 30, 2021.
 All submissions must be created by the student.
 Only one essay, piece of poetry or artwork may be submitted by each student.

 ESSAYS AND POETRY are limited to 500 words.
 Written entries can be submitted as PDF or Word Documents.

 The following types of artworks will be accepted.
 Up to three high quality photos or scans of the artwork can be submitted as .JPG or .PDF files.

 DRAWINGS (pencil, ink, pastel, crayon, chalk, marker, charcoal, other)